realchh/caribou/benchmarks/gcp_benchmarks/map_reduce/readme.md

 # Map Reduce Benchmarks

-This benchmark requires access to the S3 bucket named `caribou-map-reduce`, with the AWS Region set to `us-east-1` (N. Virginia).
+This benchmark requires access to the Google Cloud Storage bucket named `caribou-map-reduce`.

-Alternatively, the user may change the S3 bucket name and region in `app.py`, by changing the values of `s3_bucket_name` and `s3_bucket_region_name` to the desired bucket.
+Alternatively, the user may change the Google Cloud Storage bucket name in `app.py`, by changing the values of `gcp_bucket_name` to the desired bucket.

 There needs to be a folder in the bucket with the base dir (`subset_256MB` in our example)